SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 Another method used with earlier versions of Selenium was to install the Cybervillians security certificate provided with your Selenium installation.
-Most users should no longer need to do this however; if you are running Selenium-RC in proxy injection mode, you may need to explicitly install this security certificate.
+Most users should no longer need to do this however; if you are running Selenium RC in proxy injection mode, you may need to explicitly install this security certificate.